uluturki/gently/README.md

 # gently
-Holistic deployment of wireless networks with regard to the general interconnectedness of all things.
+Holistic wireless network deployment simulator with regard to the general interconnectedness of all things.